ewxrjk/bank/README.md

     $ bank -d bank.db server --address :8080

+### Caching

+You can use the `--lifetime` option to set the maximum caching period for static content (which currently means the CSS and JavaScript).
+The default is 60 seconds.
+For a production system, where these files may be unchanged for weeks or months on end, a larger value may be suitable.

+### TLS

 You can use the `--cert` and `--key` options to specify a TLS certificate and key.
 [Let's Encrypt](https://letsencrypt.org/) is the best way to acquire a certificate, but you can get started with a self-signed certificate as follows:

     $ openssl req -new -newkey rsa:2048 -x509 -nodes -subj /CN=www.example.com -keyout key.pem -out cert.pem
     $ bank -d bank.db server --address :8080 --cert cert.pem --key key.pem